 Ian Crosby discusses three case studies of organizations he’s recently worked with, looking particularly at the specific challenges he encountered and the solutions (or workarounds) he implemented.

 Ian Crosby is the managing director of Container Solutions, Montreal, where he works with organizations across many domains as they make the move to cloud native.
-His work spans application design, build pipelines, and cloud infrastructure, with a heavy focus on containers, orchestration, and other cloud-native tools.
+His work spans application design, build pipelines, and cloud infrastructure, with a heavy focus on containers, orchestration, and other cloud native tools.
 A longtime software developer and advocate, Ian has worked across a wide range of industries from military defense systems to SaaS platforms.
-He is passionate about improving how we build and run software.
+He’s passionate about improving how we build and run software.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com